sussjb99/Portable-USB-Drive-Integrity-Suite/README.md

 This software is small and portable and is designed to be installed and run directly from your storage devices.

-This software is was written in C++, Powershell, and bat scripting languages.
+This software is was written in C++, Powershell, and bat scripting language.

 ---